-An additional swimming coach was employed at Wincanton Leisure Centre for 2022-23 to ensure that 100% of children (including pupil premium children) could swim 25m unaided.
-92% of pupil premium children achieved this by the end of Year 6 and 100% attended all swimming sessions available to their class.
-The swimming lessons were in part subsidised by the pupil premium allocation (and partly by sports funding for 2022-23), as was the cost of the transport contract.
+An additional swimming coach was employed at Wincanton Leisure Centre for 2023-24 to help ensure that the target of 100% of children (including pupil premium children) could swim 25m unaided was met.
+74% of pupil premium children achieved this by the end of Year 6 and 100% attended all swimming sessions available to their class.
+The swimming lessons were in part subsidised by the pupil premium allocation (and partly by sports funding for 2023-24), as was the cost of the transport contract.
 This allocation has helped challenge 1 of socio-economic funding of some of our pupil premium families, ensuring that all children could attend and attain.